Optimal Clearing Payments in a Financial Contagion Model: Pro-rata rule and clearing vectors

 \subsection{The dominant clearing vector -- Extremal properties}

-Although the existence of a maximal clearing vector is usually proved via the Knaster-Tarski fixed-point theorem, we consider an alternative construction, which also clarifies the geometrical meaning of this vector.
+Whereas the existence of a maximal clearing vector is usually proved via the Knaster-Tarski fixed-point theorem~\cite{Eisenberg2001}, we consider an alternative construction, which also clarifies the geometrical meaning of this vector.
+Consider the convex polyhedron